 Napoleon and Longwood House

 On December 10, 1815, former French Emperor Napoleon Bonaparte moved to Longwood House on the British island of St. Helena.
-He was confined there until his death, five and half years later.
+He was confined there until his death, five-and-a-half years later.
 What did Napoleon think of Longwood?

 Satisfied at first